iamlawrenceonoja/fyyur_project/README.md

 ## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:
+This app was nearly complete.
+It was only missing one thing… real data!
+While the views and controllers were defined in this application, it was missing models and model interactions to be able to store retrieve, and update data from a database.
+At the end of this project, I created a fully functioning site that is at least capable of doing the following, using a PostgreSQL database:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.